silaspedrosa/rails-live-coding/README.md

 </div>
 ```
 For now, it's pointless, as we only have one route, but later on we'll more modules in our app.

+### Incomes module
+Let's leverege the magic of the rails scaffold and generate the complete module with:
+`rails g scaffold Income value:float date:date`
+If you try to access any page now, you get an error because you didn't run the migrations.
+Run them and the app will be back to normal.
+Let's add an entry to our navigation bar so we can access the newly created module:
+`<%= link_to "Receitas", incomes_path, class: current_page?(incomes_path) ? 'nav-link bg-primary text-light' : 'nav-link'  %>`

+Experiment taking a look at the new views and do some translations.
+Also, add `class="table"` to the table tag in the index view so you can have a bootstrap table.

 ### Troubleshooting
 If you ever face this issue while trying to bring the server up with `docker-compose up`: